The 17-year conflict between Boeing and Airbus is over—as the West unites against China

 Then, in 2020, a mirror image of that case led the World Trade Organization to rule that the U.S. had also illegally supplied benefits to Boeing, prompting Brussels to affix its own tariffs, worth $4 billion.

 But on Tuesday, the Biden administration said it would end the feud by suspending those tariffs for a period of five years.
 As part of the truce, both Airbus and Boeing will also release statements defining “acceptable support” for aircraft manufacturers.
-Goods liberated from the $11.5 billion punitive taxes include cookies, molasses, cheese, and tractors.
+Goods liberated from the $11.5 billion punitive taxes include cookies, molasses, cheese, and tractors, as well as airplanes.

 More broadly, the move signals a turning point in U.S. trade policy, pivoting from transatlantic animus (at least with the European Union) toward what could be a new era of strategic cooperation.
 According to a media briefing from the administration, the U.S. and Europe are sidelining their differences on this issue in the face of a new, shared threat: the rise of China as a global power player.
 A Beijing-owned aerospace company, Commercial Aircraft Corporation of China, is reportedly on track to become a major competitor in the industry by 2030, with Boeing and Airbus standing to lose a quarter of their total sales made in the world’s most populous country.